seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 '' === false
 ```

-so with our `||` statements can be reduced down to the following expressions
+so our `||` statements can be reduced down to the following expressions

 ```javascript
 // divisible by 3